LordGenome/parkrun-analysis/README.md

 # parkrun-analysis
- Extracts parkrun time and dates from oarkrun web page and plots each run time against date.
+ Extracts parkrun time and dates from parkrun web page and plots each run time against date.